Trump slams debate moderator Welker as 'terrible,' 'totally partisan'

 TRUMP URGES BARR TO 'ACT FAST,' 'APPOINT SOMEBODY' TO PROBE HUNTER BIDEN BUSINESS DEALINGS

-“Kristin Welker is terrible," Trump said.
-"I mean she is totally partisan, her father and mother are big supporters of Joe Biden for a long time.
+“Kristen Welker is terrible," Trump said.
+"I mean she is totally partisan; her father and mother are big supporters of Joe Biden for a long time.
 They're supporters of the Democrat Party, and she deleted her entire account."

 Welker's Twitter account was deactivated earlier this month, hours after C-SPAN host Steve Scully's account was deleted.
 Scully, who had been scheduled to moderate an October 15 debate that was canceled, had claimed that his account was hacked after a tweet showing him reaching out to Trump foe Anthony Scaramucci went viral.
 C-SPAN suspended Scully indefinitely after he admitted that he had not been hacked.